xiangjuner/EE-note/README.md

     export PATH=/cvmfs/sft.cern.ch/lcg/external/texlive/2020/bin/x86_64-linux:$PATH

 in order to use TeX Live 2020.
-Physics Office Continuous Integration has images for TeX Live 2016, 2017 and 2020.
+Physics Office Continuous Integration has images for TeX Live 2017 and 2020.

+### Makefile and documentation

 You can produce the users guide to the templates (and thus test that your LaTeX setup is working) by giving the commands: